You know you’ve entered the “joys of western gardening club” when …

-- For one thing, this helps keep the warm air circulating around your entire plant.
+- This helps keep the warm air circulating around your entire plant.

-- Just as important, if wet fabric touches your plant, you may accidentally cause the damage you’re trying to prevent.
-(This shouldn’t be an issue if you’re using that garden fabric known as floating row cover.
-It’s an exception.)
+- And in some cases, if wet fabric touches your plant, you may accidentally cause the damage you’re trying to prevent.

 If this sounds like too much work, there are pre-made frost protection tents for your plants.